Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 are still on the course waiting list due to the College's registration procedure, I don't yet know how many students must fit into our classroom at the same time.
-Moreover, until I add everyone to the class, I will not be able to fairly divide us into groups that will meet in person according to a set schedule, thereby ensuring that we never exceed the room limit for our classroom and that you are safer during the Fall 2020 semester.
+Moreover, until I add everyone to the class, I will not be able to fairly divide all students into groups that will meet in person according to a set schedule, thereby ensuring that we never exceed the room limit for our classroom and that you are safer during the Fall 2020 semester.

-Therefore, to ensure that you are all safe during the first week of classes, I will be holding all classes, which are scheduled for M/W/F 10:20 AM - 11:10 AM, through a Google Meet link that I will provide on Monday morning of next week.
+Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for M/W/F 10:20 AM - 11:10 AM, through a Google Meet link that I will provide on Monday morning of next week.

 Before you click this link, please make sure that you take the following steps: